leo-mj/leo-mj/README.md

 ### Welcome to my page!

 Hi, I'm Leo.
-I'm a full-stack software engineer currently living in London.
+I'm a full-stack software engineer and philosophy PhD researcher working from Hamburg.

 ### Here are some of my projects:
 <table>